 Having a cohabitation agreement is important, as having joint ownership of your home, or even if it is in the name of just one of you, may not accurately or completely reflect your intentions.
-For one example, if you are named as joint owners on the title under what is known as a joint tenancy, then under English law the house is regarded as owned in undivided equal shares even if one partner contributed a greater share in the purchase price.
+For example, if you are named as joint owners on the title under what is known as a “joint tenancy”, under English law the house is regarded as owned in equal shares, with the automatic rights of survivorship, even if one partner contributed a greater share to the purchase price.
+You can also both hold the property as joint owners in unequal shares, known as “tenants-in-common”.
 A cohabitation agreement can address issues of this nature.

 We are equipped with the right experience and resources to draw up a document that best suits your needs.
 By engaging us, you can be confident that your family’s future is secured should you face any relationship problems.